Seidler-Lab/Phosphorus-ML-Project/README.md

 #### Authors: Samantha Tetef and Vikram Kashyap

-Not in this GitHub Repo are 3 data folders:
+Not in this GitHub Repo is the data folder:
-1. Hyak/
+1. `ProcessedData/`
-2. Cascade/
-3. ProcessedData/

-The Hyak and Cascade folders each have an XES and XANES subdirectory to put .dat files from their respective supercomputers.

-The ProcessedData folder is where processed spectrum files go after the Dat_to_Spectra jupyter notebook.
-Each compound is organized by CID in this directory.
+The `ProcessedData` directory has the .dat files, formatted as CID_xes.dat or CID_xanes.dat, along with their respective .processedspectrum files, which are obtained from broadening the dipole transitions in the .dat files.